dginev/nnexus/README.md

 # Status

 This is a fork and rewrite of the original NNexus code by James Gardner (pebbler@gmail.com).
-The current refactoring is in **early beta** and is under active development.
+The current refactoring is in **beta** and is under active development.
 Watch this space for frequent updates.

 The next scheduled release for the "NNexus 2.3" milestone is January 2014.
 NNexus is already registered as a CPAN library and is used in production at [PlanetMath.org](http://www.planetmath.org)